Jitu108/ShopFlow/Documentations/RUNNING.md

 docker compose ps
 ```

-If the container is healthy but the API still fails, confirm the password in `appsettings.Development.json` matches `SQL_SA_PASSWORD` in your `.env`:
+If the container is healthy but the API still fails, confirm the password in `appsettings.Development.json` (Identity and/or Product) matches `SQL_SA_PASSWORD` in your `.env`:

 ```json
 "ConnectionStrings": {